Barry Coppinger, Police & Crime Commissioner for Cleveland

 Barry Coppinger was first elected Police and Crime Commissioner for Cleveland on 22 November 2012.
 He was re-elected by the people of Cleveland on 5 May 2016 for a further four years.

 He brings to the role a long track record of public service, including wide experience of policing and public protection services.
-He has served as a local councillor for well over 25 years and has held numerous posts including Executive Member for Public Protection, Chair of a Crime and Disorder Partnership and the Cleveland Joint Emergency Planning Committee, as well as serving as a member of the former Cleveland Police Authority.
+He served as a local councillor for 28 years and has held numerous posts including Executive Member for Public Protection, Chair of a Crime and Disorder Partnership and of the Cleveland Joint Emergency Planning Committee, as well as serving as a member of the former police authority.

 The Commissioner's Role

 - Holds the Chief Constable to account for police performance,

 - Sets the priorities for the Force and prepares the Police and Crime Plan,